 Medeo - The highest skating rink in the world

-After the fame during the USSR Medeo got quiet in the 1990s.
+After the fame during the USSR, Medeo got quiet in the 1990s.
 The sports complex gradually fell into decay, until finally at the beginning of the 2000s, the Almaty authorities took over it.
-Since then in Medeo has gone through two major renovations, the last one in 2009 in preparation for the Asian Winter Games of 2011.
-Today this legendary skating rink, not only attracts professional athletes, but hosts large-scale sports and various cultural events and is also very popular among ordinary skating enthusiasts and tourists alike.
+Since then Medeo has gone through two major renovations, the last one in 2009 in preparation for the Asian Winter Games of 2011.
+Today this legendary skating rink, not only attracts professional athletes, but hosts large-scale sports events and various cultural events and is also very popular among ordinary skating enthusiasts and tourists alike.

-In order to protect Almaty from a potential threat a mud flow dam was decided to build next to Medeo and it has already stopped at least one fatal landslide that happened in the 1970s.
-Next to the dam there is reservoir holding almost 6,000,000 cubic meters of water.
+In order to protect Almaty from a potential threat of a mud flow, a dam was decided to be built next to Medeo and it has actually already stopped at least one fatal landslide that happened in the 1970s.
+Next to the dam there is reservoir holding almost 6 000 000 cubic meters of water.
 Additionally, at the end of the mountain gorge there is a ski resort of Shymbulak at an altitude of 2200 m above sea level.

-How to get to MEDEo
+Travel to MEDEo

 Medeo is located 16 km south-southeast from Almaty and it is an easy to reach by the public transportation or by taxi.
 You can get to the bus 12 along Dostuk Avenue or in the stops across the street.
 Medeu is the end of the line.
 There is also parking place at Medeo but it can get crowded during the peak times.
 Three hundred meters north from Medeo, there is the new 4,5 km cabin cable car that leads to the tract Shymbulak is popular ski resort.